mdsol/ice_cookbook/README.md

 * `node['ice']['version']` - Ice version to download and install.
-These versions are packaged and hosted by Medidata Solutions until we can get the Netflix Ice team to package and host the Ice official releases.
+These versions are packaged and hosted by Medidata Solutions until we can get the Netflix Ice team to package and host official ice releases.
 * `node['ice']['checksum']` - Checksum for Ice WAR file.
 * `node['ice']['war_url']` - HTTP URL for Ice WAR file.
 * `node['ice']['force_redeploy']` - Will force a redeploy of the Ice WAR file.